The Lord of the Rings: Aragorn's Quest: Development

 The existence of Aragorn's Quest was initially leaked on 20 May 2009 by the Entertainment Software Association in their list of titles to debut at the upcoming E3 event.
 The ESA write-up for the game stated, "The Lord of the Rings: Aragorn's Quest is the first Lord of the Rings videogame created specifically for kids and their families with accessible gameplay set in a friendly, colorful rendition of Middle-earth.
 Players assume the role of Strider and embark on his greatest quests from The Lord of the Rings trilogy.
 The game offers authentic, action-oriented sword fighting that all ages can play together."
 The game was officially announced by WB Games in a press release a week later, noting the game was being developed for the Wii by Headstrong Games, but would also be available for Nintendo DS, PlayStation 2 and PlayStation Portable, developed by TT Fusion.
 The release date was slated for Fall 2009.

 Aragorn's Quest would be the first Lord of the Rings game released by WB Games, after they obtained the license for videogames based on the film series from Electronic Arts in March.
 In an interview with GameSpot, WB Games president Martin Tremblay also revealed the company had acquired the rights to make games based on the literary series as well (these right had previously been held by Vivendi Universal Games), meaning that in the future, Lord of the Rings games would involve WB Games, New Line Cinema and Middle-earth Enterprises (the first game released under this all encompassing agreement was The Lord of the Rings: War in the North).

-Aragorn's Quest was first shown on 3 June, at E3 2009, with a demo from the Wii version made available, featuring extracts from the Rivendell and Erebor levels.
+Aragorn's Quest was first shown on 3 June, at E3 2009, with a demo from the Wii version made available, featuring extracts from the Rivendell and Moria levels.
 In August, WB Games announced the game would be delayed until Spring 2010.
 On 10 March 2010, WB Games announced the game would also be available for the PlayStation 3 and would support the PlayStation Move.
 It was also revealed the PlayStation 3 version would be similar to the Wii version, featuring a two-player co-op option unavailable on the PS2 and handheld versions.
 With this announcement also came a further delay, pushing the release date back to Fall 2010 for all platforms.

 The game was next shown at the following year's E3.
 Again, only the Wii version was on display, with the Pelennor Fields level available to play.
 In an interview with GameSpot, Headstrong Games development director Steve Pritchard stated: